-Convenors: I. Papaspyridou, S. Paraschas
+Convenor: S. Paraschas.

-The modules introduces first-year students to the study of French literary texts.
+The module introduces first-year students to the study of French literary texts.
 It covers the three main genres (novel, poetry, theatre), introduces students to the terminology used when analysing them and to the understanding of various figures of speech, guiding them in exploring and retaining the mechanisms that lead to textual analysis.
 It also attempts to examine the most representative texts of nineteenth- and twentieth-century literature.